lntran26/ConfuseNN/ImaGene/README.md

 2. Run the numerically-labeled scripts in order:

-`1_generate_data.sh` is a bash script that uses msms to generate the simulated data.
+`1_generate_data.sh` is a bash script that uses `msms` to generate the simulated data.

-Simulation also requires a separate installation of msms (more details [here](https://www.mabs.at/publications/software-msms/downloads/)).
+Simulation also requires a separate installation of `msms` (more details [here](https://www.mabs.at/publications/software-msms/downloads/)).
 For all analyses done here, I used the pure jar file `msms3.2rc-b163.jar`.
-The path to the msms jar file needs to be specified in the script used for simulation.
+The path to the `msms` jar file needs to be specified in the script used for simulation.

 `2_train_multi.sh` runs `scripts/train_multi.py`, which originates from https://github.com/mfumagalli/ImaGene/blob/master/Reproduce/train_multi.py with modified file paths.
-This step reproduce the original trained multiclass classifier CNN.
+This step reproduces the original trained multiclass classifier CNN.

 `3_plot_multi_result.py` originates from https://github.com/mfumagalli/ImaGene/blob/master/Reproduce/plot_multi.py with modified file paths, and plots the original trained multiclass classifier CNN's performance.